ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

 During my analysis I tried to answer, as precisely as I could with the data I had in my hands, to the following questions:

--Impact of Cigarettes on cancer
+-[Impact of Cigarettes on cancer]
--Share of Cancer deaths related to tobacco
+-[Share of Cancer deaths related to tobacco]
--Impact of Wealth on the survival rate
+-[Impact of Wealth on the survival rate ]

 ## Dataset